 Boston Conservatory at Berklee's collaborative piano program offers practical training for pianists interested in branching out beyond the concert stage to become professional accompanists, coaches, and music collaborators.

-Because the program trains pianists on how to lead rehearsals and coach musicians, there is a heavy focus on operatic repertoire and coaching, which students can explore further if they are pursuing an opera emphasis.
+Because the program trains pianists on how to lead rehearsals and coach musicians, there is a heavy focus on operatic repertoire and coaching.
 The program also provides students with a wide variety of collaborative performance experiences that cover everything from song literature to symphonic orchestras, chamber ensembles, and pit orchestras for dance, opera, and theater productions.
 This continual hands-on practice helps students master a vast catalog of repertoire and grow comfortable collaborating with artists in various styles and settings.